-Applicants apply online using the Common Application or Universal College Application, available on the links to the right.
+Applicants apply online using the Common Application.
 To be considered for admission to AU, your application and all supporting documents listed below must be received by February 1.

 All MOU Transfer Applicants:

-- Completed Common Application or Universal College Application form, including essay and CV/Resume
+- Completed Common Application, including essay and CV/Resume

 - Common Application Supplement (if applying via Common Application)